Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Optical properties from conductivity tensor

-However, the shear fact that there at most two different refractive indices does not answer the question of how many {\itshape radiation modes} exist in the medium with a given frequency and direction.
-Here, we define a radiation mode as a solution $(n^2(\hat{\vec k}, \omega), \h \vec e(\hat{\vec k}, \omega))$ of the central Eq.~\eqref{eq_central} with the following properties: (i) the refractive index is non-zero, $n^2(\hat{\vec k}, \omega) \not = 0$, and (ii) the polarization vector has a non-vanishing transverse part, $\vec e_{\rm T}(\hat{\vec k}, \omega) \not = 0$.
+However, the sole fact that there are at most two different refractive indices does not answer the question of how many {\itshape radiation modes} exist in the medium with a given frequency and direction.
+Hereby, we define a radiation mode as a solution $(n^2(\hat{\vec k}, \omega), \h \vec e(\hat{\vec k}, \omega))$ of the central Eq.~\eqref{eq_central} with the following properties: (i) the refractive index is non-zero, $n^2(\hat{\vec k}, \omega) \not = 0$, and (ii) the polarization vector has a non-vanishing transverse part, $\vec e_{\rm T}(\hat{\vec k}, \omega) \not = 0$.
 The first condition is necessary because by Eq.~\eqref{eq_ModWaveVec}, a vanishing refractive index would imply that $|\vec k| = 0$.
+This means that the medium oscillates as a whole, a behavior which is also sometimes referred to as ``plasmon''.
 The second condition excludes the purely longitudinal proper oscillations of the medium, which are usually referred to as {\itshape plasmons} (see comments below).
 In other words, the question is now the following: for a given frequency and direction, how many linearly independent polarization vectors exist which solve Eq.~\eqref{eq_central} and which are not purely longitudinal?
-In analogy to the vacuum case, one might assume that there are actually two such modes for each direction and frequency (see Appendix \ref{app:vacuum}).
+In analogy to the vacuum case, one might assume that there are at most two such modes for each direction and frequency (see \S\,\ref{app:vacuum}).
 In order to prove this hypothesis, we take again recourse to theoretical optics (see e.g.~Refs.~\cite[\S\,4.2]{Roemer} and \cite[p.~300]{Bredov}), whereby we distinguish two cases depending on the determinant of the effective dielectric tensor.

 {\itshape Case 1:} The effective dielectric tensor is invertible, hence $\mathrm{det}\,\tsr \varepsilon_{\rm eff} \not = 0$.
 In this case, acting on Eq.~\eqref{eq_central} first with the inverse effective dielectric tensor and then with the transverse projector, we obtain